wrongtheory/BookLibraryApp/README.md

-# Spring BookLibrary Web Application
+# Spring Boot BookLibrary Web Application

 BookLibrary is a small web application that can be used in a Book Library to maintain electronic all books that Library has, all readers(clients) that come to borrow books

+# Technologies

+- Spring Data JPA
+- Thymeleaf
+- H2 in-memory database
+- Project Lombok
+- Spring MVC

 ## Running BookLibrary locally